dev0xC0DE/StealthSolver/README.md

 ---

 ## ⌨️ Commands
-The application operates using mouse clicks on the **application overlay**, followed by the respective keyboard commands:
+The application operates by using a first mouse click on the **application overlay**, followed by pressing any of the respective keyboard commands to perform the respective action:
 - **Toggle Window Brightness:** `Control + B`
 - **Move Window:** `Control + Arrow Keys`
 - **Take Screenshot:** `Control + H`